-Smith was raised in a small town in south/central WV known as Looneyville.
+Smith was raised in a small town in south/central WV called Newton and then later moved to a place known as Looneyville.
 This unique hometown name has now become a funny topic in interviews when questioned about his roots.

 As if having a broken arm wasn’t enough of a hill to climb, while learning to play the banjo, then toss in the fact that he didn’t have enough money to purchase an instrument.
 He was, however, fortunate to be able to borrow his first banjo off and on from a man that recognized this love for music, year after year.